-In fiscal 2003, the Company instituted the Exl Holdings 2003 Stock Option Plan (the "2003 Plan").
-The 2003 Plan covers all the employees of the Company and its subsidiaries.
-The Compensation Committee of the Board (the "Committee") administers the 2003 Plan and grants stock options to eligible employees of the Company and its subsidiaries.
+In fiscal 2003 and as amended, the Company instituted the Exl Holdings 2003 Stock Option Plan ("the Plan").
+The Plan covers all the employees of the Company and its subsidiaries.
+The Compensation Committee of the Board (the "Committee") administers the Plan and grants stock options to eligible employees of the Company and its subsidiaries.